This blog may contain affiliate links. Read our disclosure policy for more info.

 One of the best things to do in Squamish to enjoy its natural beauty is to hike the Stawamus Chief Trail.
 There is a decent amount of effort involved in this 3.7-mile loop trail, especially toward the end when the scrambling begins.
 You will gain a total of 654 meters (2,145 feet) of elevation but the views are absolutely spectacular!

-If you want to get even more adventurous you can try out assisted rock climbing with via ferrata where you can get the feel of rock climbing with the safety of a harness and extra handholds.
+If you want to get even more adventurous you can try out assisted rock climbing with Via Ferrata where you can get the feel of rock climbing with the safety of a harness and extra handholds.
 You’ll climb up granite cliffs with a fixed cable system and hold onto large steel rungs.
 It’s just like climbing a giant ladder … but on a cliffside!

 The Via Ferrata climbing experience in Squamish can be booked online and is led by a certified guide.
 It starts at the top of the Sea to Sky Gondola (previously mentioned above), so you’ll need to book gondola tickets separately.

 For an adrenaline rush whitewater rafting needs to be on your agenda!
-See Squamish from the water is while navigating rapids on the Elaho and Squamish Rivers.
+See Squamish from the water while navigating rapids on the Elaho and Squamish Rivers.

 This white-water rafting tour includes transportation, a guide, and all the gear you need.
 You can simply grab a paddle with your group and head out for some outdoor fun on the river!

 These rapids are Class 3-4 and feature some exhilarating twists and turns including the “Devil’s Elbow” section of the river.
 You’re going to ride big waves here and catch some air on the choppy rapids.
+The entire journey is about 16 kilometers (10 miles) and it costs about $209 CAD but is worth every penny- you can reserve your white water rafting experience here.

 Where to Stay in Squamish